johnbillion/rave-wordpress/readme.md

 * WordPress 6.6
 * WordPress 6.5

-_Note:_ Due to request rate limiting on wordpress.org, the `core.trac.wordpress.org` source and the `build.trac.wordpress.org` package are only verified in the most recent branch.
-All other sources and packages are verified in the three most recent branches.
+_Note:_ Due to request rate limiting on wordpress.org, the `core.trac.wordpress.org` source and the `build.trac.wordpress.org` package are only verified for the most recent branch.
+All other sources and packages are verified for the three most recent branches.

 ## Why test the official package?